 Another option that is rated as one of the top five resort spas, offering numerous massages, body and skincare treatments, and a tranquility room is the Spa at Squaw Creek where you can enjoy a peaceful day of pampering.

-Also check out Trilogy Spa with deep therapeutic massages, aromatherapy, body scrubs and wraps, botox injections, and their Lighthouse Spa specializing in Ayurveda-inspired massages and body treatments.
+Also check out Trilogy Spa with deep therapeutic massages, aromatherapy, body scrubs and wraps, botox injections, and their Lighthouse Spa specializes in Ayurveda-inspired massages and body treatments.

 Another great choice to taste unique coffee is the family-run Bare Roots Coffee Roasting Company.